PaeiChe/Paralis-Modular/README.md

 Modules for VCV Rack

+CPU usage testing based on
+- initialized and nothing connected
-CPU usage testing based on randomized preset and connecting all inputs and outputs to other modules.
+- randomized preset and connecting all inputs and outputs to other modules.
 <br>(Your mileage may vary)

 ## Modules